• Home

 Servicemembers Civil Relief Act (SCRA) Interest Rate Cap

 A 2008 law known as the Higher Education Opportunity Act amended existing rules to include federally guaranteed student loans as a protected debt under the SCRA.
-Before 2008, federal student loans were NOT included as part of SCRA protections.
+Before 2008, federal student loans were not included as part of SCRA protections.

 That means any Direct Loan prior to 2008 is not covered.
-But for those with student loans originated after the passage of the Higher Education Opportunity Act, those loans have an interest rate cap at six percent for the duration of military service.
+But for those with student loans originated after the passage of the Higher Education Opportunity Act, those loans have an interest rate cap at 6% for the duration of military service.
 All interest above and beyond that six percent must be forgiven.

 The catch is that this cap is not automatic.
 It must be applied for in writing and supporting documentation must be submitted including military orders to show the duration of service, etc.